Federal Perkins Loans

 Method of Payment

 Loan proceeds will be credited directly to your student account.
-Fees, plus housing and dining charges (also known as room and board) will be paid.
+Tuition, fees, and room and board charges will be paid.
 If the amount of your loan is greater than the amount of these charges or if these charges have already been paid, a refund will be issued to you.

 The interest rate is fixed at 5 percent.
 Interest does not accrue while you are enrolled at least half-time.
 Interest starts to accrue at the end of your nine-month grace period after you cease to be enrolled at least half-time.